bonyuta0204/Essay/Draft.md

 + Brief review of positive intervention
 + Theme of this essay (long lasting effect of positive intervention)
 	+ Review of past literature
+		+ positive activity intervention.
+Debate about long lasiting effect of PAI. some research show that it has as long as 6 months effect.
+But most of the research of PAI were just conducted for less than 12 month. there is less evidence about long lasting effect of PAIs. and needed amout of PAI. there is a theory which suggest that, PAI may benedit because it can train people to feel positive emotion.
+Even though lyubomirsky suggest that 40% of out happiness is based on what we think and how we behave. is this true? is is really able to escape from hedonic treadmill?
+		+ hedonic treadmill.
+Human beings tend to adapt to external enviroment much faster than people think. (more eveidence needed).
+Isn't PAI is part of them?'
 	+ Why it is relevant
 	+ goal of the essay
+	+ hypotheses
+	+
 #### Part2

 #### Part3